Capitol Reef National Park Winter Activities

 Keep in mind the park’s elevation is 5500 feet.
 If you’re coming from a lower elevation, or from sea level, trails that are considered “easy” might be more difficult for you.

-When hiking at Capitol Reef in the winter it is especially important that you take the proper gear and plenty of water.
+When hiking at Capitol Reef in the winter it is especially important that you take the proper gear, plenty of water, and healthy snacks.

 Winter Camping at Capitol Reef